-The parallel LDS argument says, “When the Word of Wisdom was revealed in Joseph Smiths day, the grain was ‘good,’ but now the wheat has changed, so God’s counsel no longer applies.”
-I admit this is a reasonable hypothesis, but I believe there are good reasons why we Latter-day Saints might want to look differently at this issue.
+The parallel Latter-day Saint argument says, “When the Word of Wisdom was revealed in Joseph Smith’s day, the grain was ‘good,’ but now the wheat has changed, so God’s counsel no longer applies.”
+Although this sounds like a reasonable hypothesis, I believe there are good reasons why we Latter-day Saints might want to look differently at this issue.

-God Gave the Word of Wisdom to All Latter-day Saints
+God Gave the Word of Wisdom to All Saints in the Last Days

-A Word of Wisdom .. . showing forth the order and will of God in the temporal salvation of all saints in the last days.
+A Word of Wisdom . . . showing forth the order and will of God in the temporal salvation of all saints in the last days.
 (D&C 89:1–2, emphasis added)

 The Word of Wisdom was given to “all saints in the last days.”
 Are we not Latter-day Saints?
 Did God not see our time and understand what the nature of the grains and our bodies and our environment would be?
 Did He not foresee the evils and designs of our time?
 No doubt God saw all these things, and He no doubt knew that grains (that which He ordained as the “staff of life” for His children) would come under special attack.
 Please consider that this might be exactly the reason why God gave these declarations in the Word of Wisdom to all saints in the last days:

 The Word of Wisdom was designed for all saints in the last days to tell us how to eat to avoid the evils and designs of our time.
 God specifically singles out “wheat for man.”
-What good would this counsel do us if it only applied to the foods available in 19th century?
+What good would this counsel do us if it only applied to the foods available in the 19th century?
 It doesn’t help us to be told that the wheat in 1833 was “good.”
-And the saints in the 19th century didnt need to be told to make grains the staff of life; wheat was already the foundation of their diets.
-By this logic, the Lords counsel would have helped no one at all.
+And the saints in the 19th century didn’t need to be told to make grains the staff of life; wheat was already the foundation of their diets.
+By this logic, the Lord’s counsel would have helped no one at all.
 At any rate, the saints in the 19th century had relatively little choice over what they ate.
-It was not until our day when we can so easily displace grains from our diets that we most need this counsel from God.
+It was not until our day when we can so easily displace grains from our diets.
+This is the time when we most need this counsel from God.

 I believe it is reasonable to conclude that God saw our day and that the counsel on grains and wheat in D&C 89 is precisely for us in our day.